cdresche/IT-Support-Engineer-Take-Home/printer-troubleshooting-guide.md

    - Check printer's display for error messages

 4. **Network Verification**
-   - Verify computer's network connection
+   - Verify your computer's network connection
    - Make sure you're logged in with your work account
    - Test if you can see other network resources (network drives)
    - Check if other programs work online